nyc-rock-doves-2016/SnapShort/README.md

 stack as Sinatra).
 Master walking so that you might run faster.

-As always, you may choose to exend your extant Sinatra application or start anew with the skeleton provided in `/source`.
+As always, you may choose to exend your extant Sinatra application or start anew with the skeleton provided in this challenge.

 ## Releases